 Photo reproduced with permission

-If you are an amateur, looking to improve your skills, photographycourses.biz are launching a photography DVD this summer to get your images from "Boring to Brilliant".
+If you are an amateur, looking to improve your skills, photographycourses.biz are launching our Ultimate Beginners Course this summer to get your images from "Boring to Brilliant".